manoj0806/progate-python/README.md

 # progate-python

-Solution to progate python course
+Solution to progate python course.
 Repo just for practice.